-Keen to take your helper with your fam on European holiday this summer, mama?
-Here’s our how-to guide on how to get your helper a visa!
+Keen to take your helper with your fam on European holiday when travel bubbles are in place?
+Here’s our guide on how to get your helper a visa!

 One of the most frequently asked questions about taking your helper on holiday is how to get your helper a visa for Europe.
-Having done just this when our family went on a big trip to the Netherlands, France, Italy and Switzerland last year, it’s an area where I have some experience, and I find I’m often giving people advice over PM about what steps to take.
+Having done just this when our family went on a big trip to the Netherlands, France, Italy and Switzerland some time ago, it’s an area where I have some experience, and I find I’m often giving people advice about what steps to take.
 So I figured it was high time I put it out there for all the mamas in our audience who might be hoping to bring their helper on holiday this summer.

 We brought our helper along on our trip primarily because we consider her a member of our family and were excited for her to be able to take a European vacation; she babysat our daughter sometimes at night so we could go out to dinner, but I wouldn’t classify it as a working holiday.
 Nonetheless, it was certainly amazing having an extra pair of hands on the airplane (and to chase after our active toddler), and was well worth the copious amounts of paperwork and stressful uncertainty!